kevinmeredith/http4s-book/ch2/ch2.md

 # Chapter 2.
-Building an HTTP Client to Consume from an API
+Building and Testing an HTTP Client to Consume from an API

 This chapter covers the following topics: